tholman/tetris-pieces/readme.md

 # Tetris Pieces, for the electric object

 A visual artificially intelligent tetris, built to be displayed on your wall.
+You can see them in action [here](http://tholman.com/tetris-pieces)

 This is the source for the styalized version for the electric object.